ImageMagick/Usage-Markdown/quantize/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](colors_br2.gif)](colors_br2.gif)

-As you can see the single final color depends not only on the colors present, but the amount of each color in the image.
+As you can see, the single final color depends not only on the colors present, but the amount of each color in the image.

 ~~~
 convert -size 20x640  gradient: -rotate 90  gradient.png